blampewpew/react-pokemon-pagination/README.md

+This is my solution to the [Build a paginated Pokemons list with a "Load More" button on reactpractice.dev](https://reactpractice.dev/exercise/build-a-paginated-pokemons-list-with-a-load-more-button-starting-from-failing-unit-tests/).

 # Pokemons list with "Load more" button

 Build a component that displays a list of Pokemons with a "Load more" button.
 You can use the [free Poke API](https://pokeapi.co/) to retrieve the data.